reach-sh/reach-lang/docs/src/tool/index.md

 $ reach config
 ```

-Using `reach config` is advisable when running Reach for the first time since it will set the `REACH_CONNECTOR_MODE` environment variable, which is required when executing some other sub-commands (e.g. `reach run`).
+Using `reach config` is advisable when running Reach for the first time since it will set the `{!cmd} REACH_CONNECTOR_MODE` environment variable, which is required when executing some other sub-commands (e.g. `reach run`).

 `reach config` presents users with a guided menu which automatically creates an `env` file and suggests subsequent steps to activate and make it permanent.
 This `env` file exports environment variable settings and is intended to be `source`d by users' shells.